- Chair - Curtis Parsons, Homeland Security and Emergency Management Coordinator, Lenawee County, Michigan

 In addition to conducting vulnerability assessments, Dr. Kleene was selected as the program manager for the EPA Vulnerability Assessment Review project conducted in Washington, D.C.
 As the program manager, he was responsible for managing the review process; coordinating information transfers with DHS, EPA, and ORD; and the development of classified documents for congressional review.
 During this program, all individuals were required to maintain classified information at the Secret level.

-John Madden, Director, Division of Homeland Security and Emergency Management, Alaska
+John Madden, Director, Division of Homeland Security and Emergency Services, Department of Military and Veterans Affairs, State of Alaska

 Mr. Madden has served his state and his country for more than 40 years.
-Governor Sarah Palin appointed him in January 2007 as the director of the Division of Homeland Security and Emergency Management for the State of Alaska.
-This followed a year as the deputy director for Homeland Security within the division.
+First appointed by Governor Sarah Palin in January 2007, Mr. Madden continues under Governor Sean Parnell as the director of the Division of Homeland Security & Emergency Management for the state of Alaska.
+This followed a year as the Deputy Director for Homeland Security within the division.
 His state service follows a distinguished career in seven federal agencies.

-Madden began his public service career at 17 with service in the U.S. Army, including 20 months in Vietnam.
+Madden began his public service career at 17 with service in the U.S. Army with service in Vietnam in Washington, D.C.
 After his military service, he joined the U.S. civil service with the Department of the Navy.
 He worked in program and project management with the Naval Weapons Engineering Support Activity, Naval Electronic Systems Command, and the Joint (Navy/Air Force) Cruise Missile Project Office.
 After earning his degree in political science, he joined the Department of Energy as a program and policy analyst working on fossil fuels programs and alternative fuels.

-In 1982, he elected to move to Alaska with the National Weather Service and supported its operations throughout Alaska.
+In 1982, he moved to Alaska with the National Weather Service and supported its operations throughout the region.
 He next worked for the Alaskan Region of the Federal Aviation Administration as Executive Staff to the Regional Administrator.
 He also ensured continuity of operations for all FAA operations against all hazards.
-He supported FEMA in several exercises and served in several Disaster Field Offices, most notably in Puerto Rico and Florida in response to Hurricane Georges.
+He supported FEMA disaster field offices in Puerto Rico and Florida in response to Hurricane Georges.
 He also served with the Transportation Security Administration as Deputy Federal Security Director for Anchorage International Airport and eight other Alaska airports.

 - National Homeland Security Consortium